-Sooner rather than later you’ll need a local card, linked to a New Zealand bank.
+Sooner rather than later you will need a local card, linked to a New Zealand bank.
 For information about setting up a bank account here check our Money and Tax section.

 Where to buy food

 New Zealand supermarkets are open seven days a week until quite late in the evening.
 As well as food and drink, supermarkets here sell various household items.
-If you’re aged 18 or over you can also buy wine and beer in supermarkets.
+If you are aged 18 or over you can also buy wine and beer in supermarkets.

-If you can’t get to a supermarket, you can choose from a smaller range of food items at a local ‘dairy’.
+- If you are not able to get to a supermarket, you can choose from a smaller range of food items at a local ‘dairy’.
 A dairy is the Kiwi name for a small convenience or corner store.

-Likewise, some petrol stations have basic food and household items.
+- Some petrol stations sell basic food and household items too.

-Most suburbs have cafes, restaurants and takeaway outlets.
+- Most suburbs have cafes, restaurants and takeaway (takeout food) outlets.

 Where to buy other things